Ivacy VPN review verdict

 I doubt anyone will have issues with the ease of use of the Ivacy apps.
-I would have preferred more detailed descriptions about the servers and faster feature addition, especially since they would be to the company's advantage.
-Once again, though, you get what you pay for, so I would rate the ease of use with an 8.5/10.
+I would have preferred more detailed descriptions about the servers and faster feature addition, especially since they would be to the company’s advantage.
+Once again, you get what you pay for, so I would rate the ease of use an 8.5/10.

-The documentation and troubleshooting guides available are definitely not ideal.
+The documentation and troubleshooting guides available are not ideal.
 Some are very basic, and others are a bit outdated.

 What is impressive is the 24/7 live chat support, which is very fast to respond to.
 I had the same experience with email support.
 I am a big fan of live chat support as it is straightforward, so I’m giving the overall support service a 9/10 rating.

-Ivacy VPN review – Final verdict
+Ivacy VPN Review – Final verdict

 Ivacy is a full-featured VPN service offered at a meager price.
-It is not perfect in terms of speed, but it does very well in device support, unblocking, and customer support.
+It is not perfect in speed, but it does very well in device support, unblocking, and customer support.
 So, do I recommend Ivacy?

 Asking for industry-leading performance and features is probably a bit too much to ask at this price range.
 But in the end, Ivacy VPN is a bang for the buck for the average user.

 Ž„ will be updating my Ivacy VPN review as Ivacy told me they would add WireGuard support at some point in 2021 and are working on performance improvements.
 I will also be adding 4K testing sooner or later.